IADI-2024/IADI-2024.github.io/project/assignment.md

 image) into Picastlo, change the pipeline, and download the result to print in a 3D printer.
 In the end, The user may store the pipeline in their own profile, customizing the visibility parameters (public, private, or friends only).
-A user my sign in to the system.
+A user needs to sign in to the system in order to see the timeline, and profile.

 The operations that you must implement thoroughly need to support a client application where it is possible to follow the workflow above.
 All other